ShreyasPatil14/telltale-preprocess/README.md

 Uses traditional image processing techniques like dominant color detection and pixel-based filtering instead of deep learning, reducing complexity and increasing reliability.

 ### 🔹 High Accuracy on Clear Images
-Achieves *100% detection accuracy* on clean, high-resolution dashboard images.
+Achieves *100% accurate enhancement* on clean, high-resolution dashboard images.
 Logic performance gracefully degrades with image quality but remains effective in most practical scenarios.

 ### 🔹 Significant Boost in Model Accuracy
 When integrated into the pipeline of an AI prediction system, the preprocessing increased the model's accuracy from *~40% to 70–80%*, showcasing the impact of clean input preparation.